Gesee-y/Gesee-y/README.md

 ## Main Achievements

-- **[ReactiveECS.jl](https://github.com/Gesee-y/ReactiveECS.jl)**: The fastest and most flexible ECS in Julia, built with reactive pipelines and a fragment vector storage model.
-Shows iteration speed similar to archetype ECS while offering faster random access and structural changes, finally softening the dilemma sparse set vs archetypes.
+- **[Cruise](https://github.com/Gesee-y/Cruise)**: A game engine kernel developed in nim from scratch.
+It offers the necessary tools for anyone to build his own engine in no time.
+Offering a powerful ECS, rendering and windowing abstraction, CLI tools, events system, KV store, systems scheduling, ease of use.

-- **[Cruise.jl](https://github.com/Gesee-y/Cruise.jl)**: A game engine developed entirely from scratch araoud plugin DAG (Direct Acyclic Graph) that handle dependencies and the game lifecycle.
-The engine allows to use multiple architectures at once (ECS, SceneTree, Dataflow or your own).
-I also created its **[rendering engine](https://github.com/Gesee-y/Horizons.jl)**, **[physics engine](https://github.com/Gesee-y/Interactions.jl)**, **[audio engine](https://github.com/Gesee-y/WavesFlow.jl)**, **[animation system](https://github.com/Gesee-y/ReAnimation.jl)**, and more.
+- **[Cruise ECS]**: A powerful ECS based on FragmentVector, a chunk based sparse set.
+It offers a dual mode for sparse and dense entities, custom filters, introduce the ECS as a primitives to model multiple game architecture without duplications, high performances, eollback friendly and easy to use.

-- **Numerous Julia packages**: an [event system](https://github.com/Gesee-y/EventNotifiers.jl), [tree structures](https://github.com/Gesee-y/NodeTree.jl), [game development mathematics library](https://github.com/Gesee-y/GDMathLib.jl), etc. Each with his documentation and CI.
+- **Numerous Julia packages**: an [event system](https://github.com/Gesee-y/EventNotifiers.jl), [tree structures](https://github.com/Gesee-y/NodeTree.jl), [game development mathematics library](https://github.com/Gesee-y/GDMathLib.jl), [behavior systems](https://github.com/Gesee-y/Arceus.jl) using bitboard and PEXT for trait matching, [Animation system](https://github.com/Gesee-y/ReAnimation.jl), [windowing abstraction](https://github.com/Gesee-y/Outdoors.jl), [rendering system](https://github.com/Gesee-y/Horizons.jl), etc. Each with his documentation and CI.

 - A complete **[Undertale engine](https://github.com/Gesee-y/xxxxtale-engine)** built on Godot 4, featuring three games so far, designed with clean code principles, SOLID principles, and composition over inheritance.

 - Worked on **Versetale**, a full Deltarune fangame, as one of the main programmers in collaboration with musicians and artists.
 - **[Numerous LeetCode problems](https://github.com/Gesee-y/Leetcode-challenge)** solved in Rust, showcasing my understanding of algorithms and data structures.
 - And much more. feel free to explore my repositories.